Bang-Ride Optimal Control: Monotonicity, External Positivity, and Fast Battery Charging

 Moreover, they are special classes of bang-ride control that prefer the maximum feasible input.
 As shown in Example~\ref{exam:1}, it is not clear whether such control actions are optimal even in simple cases.

 \begin{exam} Consider the optimal control problem

 The system shows that given a fixed initial state, applying a larger input leads to a larger state trajectory.
-A system with this property is called a monotone system \cite{angeli2003monotone} and is also a positive system \cite{de2001stabilization}.
+Such system is called a monotone system \cite{angeli2003monotone} and is also a positive system \cite{de2001stabilization}.
 Then, increasing the state also decreases the objective $-x_1(t_f)$.
 Therefore, a reasonable guess is that the optimal input applies $u=u_{\mathrm{max}}= 1$ and then rides the path constraint~\eqref{eq:SpecialOptiCons} if active, i.e., consistent with the solution of the hybrid simulation.
-This is indeed optimal when $a_1=0$ and $a_2=-1$, as shown in Fig.~\ref{fig:Special}.
+This is in fact optimal when $a_1=0$ and $a_2=-1$, as shown in Fig.~\ref{fig:Special}.

 However, if $a_1=-1$ and $a_2=0$, where the system remains monotonic, the optimal input applies the minimum input instead for some time interval, as shown in Fig.~\ref{fig:Special2}.
 The hybrid simulation is not optimal and leads to the terminal objective $-0.34$, while the optimal control has the objective $-0.94$.
 The associated state trajectories in Fig.~\ref{fig:Special2X} show that the hybrid simulation initially increases both states; however, the constraint soon becomes active and limits the input, decreasing $x_1$ and thus having a suboptimal objective.
-Instead, the optimal control increases the states later.
-It avoids early activation of the path constraint and thus leads to a larger $x_1$ at the terminal time.
+Instead, the optimal control increases the states later, avoiding early activation of the path constraint and leading to a larger $x_1$ at the terminal time.
 Therefore, this performance gap between the hybrid simulation and optimal control is due to the combined effect of system dynamics and the constraint. $\triangle$

 \end{exam}